grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 Use `aliases` to create redirects from the previous URL to the new URL when a page changes or moves.

-When you rename or move files, you must create an alias with a reference to the previous URL path to create a redirect from the old URL to the new URL.
+When you rename or move files, you must create an alias with a reference to the previous URL path to create a redirect from the previous URL to the new URL.
 In some cases, for example when you have deleted content or split a file into multiple topics, it may not be possible to create an alias for the moved content.

+{{< admonition type="caution">}}
+Only rename a file in cases where the previous filename in the URL would be confusing for a reader.
+{{< /admonition >}}

-### Example
+#### Example

 The following Markdown front matter snippet defines an alias `/original-url/`.
 You must incorporate it with any existing front matter.